 Students will earn 13 credit hours to satisfy the Minor, one course from each of four "blocks": Systems (3 credit units), Fundamentals (3 credit units), Society (3 credit units), and Unit Operations (4 credit units).
 After completing coursework in Systems, Fundamentals, and Society, students will work in interdisciplinary teams in the Unit Operations course - the capstone course of the Minor.

-Courses are offered by the following departments: Agricultural & Biosystems Engineering, American Indian Studies, Chemical & Environmental Engineering, Electrical & Computer Engineering, Geography, Materials Science & Engineering, Optical Sciences, Soil Water & Environmental Sciences, Teaching Learning & Sociocultural Studies
+Courses are offered by the following departments: Agricultural & Biosystems Engineering, American Indian Studies, Chemical & Environmental Engineering, Electrical & Computer Engineering, Environmental Sciences, Geography, Materials Science & Engineering, and Optical Sciences.

 The Graduate College sponsors several Graduate Interdisciplinary Programs (GIDPs) in addition to the many interdisciplinary possibilities available through regular graduate degree programs.
 GIDPs transcend departmental boundaries by facilitating cutting edge teaching and research at the nexus of traditional disciplines.
 The high value placed on interdisciplinary research and education is indicative of The University of Arizona's enthusiasm and commitment to fostering innovation and creativity among its faculty and students.

 This is a stand-alone minor with no requirements beyond the student's major academic departmental requirements.

 Required Courses: 4 courses

 Students will complete one course from Block 1, Block 2, and Block 3 before enrolling in the capstone course, Block 4: